Weng Contemporary

 Wang Guangle

-Conceptual art pioneer Wang Guangle was born in 1976 and studied at the Central Academy of Fine Arts in Beijing, where he started exploring the potential of texture and painting surfaces, which later translated into his minimalist monochrome painting practice.
+Conceptual art pioneer Wang Guangle was born in Fujian Province, China, in 1976 and graduated from the Central Academy of Fine Arts in Beijing in 2000.
+There he began exploring the potential of texture and painting surfaces, which later translated into his minimalist monochrome painting practice.

 Peter Halley